pronovic/run-script-framework/README.md

 Additionally, there are several "hidden" tasks that are not shown in the help output for the `run` script.

+The `dch` and `sync` tasks are hidden utility features that simplify day-to-day development but aren't worth documenting publicly.

 The `mypy` and `lint` tasks exist for easy integration with Pycharm.
 This way, it's possible to use `run mypy` or `run lint` from external tools configuration.
 If you don't want to use one of these tools, just change the task to a no-op (i.e.  `echo "MyPy is not used in this repo"`).

-The `dch` task exists to simplify my day-to-day development process.
-It automatically adds a new changelog entry with a default version, and is based conceptually on the Debian tool of the same name.

 ## Synchronizing Shared Code